eda-ricercatore/admin-notes/skill-set/semi-technical-roles/field-application-engr.md

 		* Understanding/Experience of Industrial Manufacturing Processes
 		* Ability to travel to Europe in short notice.
 		* Practical experience as Solutions Architect in the field of AI/ML/Industrial IoT/Cloud Technologies
++ skill set for Energy Solution Architect Intern:
+	- NVIDIA is building the world’s leading AI company and we need Solution Architects to help our customers adopt GPU Deep Learning, accelerated data analytics, and other AI and HPC technologies.
+As an intern you will team up with experienced solution architects as you work as part of an NVIDIA account team supporting customers building solutions with our latest technology.
+	- You will be supporting customers in their journey to optimize code for the GPU while working to complete a special project that will be agreed upon before you join.
+In the process you should become familiar with our Tesla data center products for AI and HPC including the DGX-1 deep learning supercomputer, our Quadro line of professional visualization solutions, and our Tegra embedded solutions for intelligent video analytics and IoT.
+At the end of your internship, after being exposed to a broad scope of our technologies, you will have insight into a role as a regular solution architect at NVIDIA.
+	- The ideal candidate will have a solid computer architecture and software foundation, with some GPU-based visual or compute experience, and will be comfortable working in a fast-paced environment with changing requirements.
+Excellent communication skills and ability to work both independently and with a team are essential.
+Experience with GPU deep learning and data sciences is desirable, as is the ability to quickly learn new technologies.
+	- Working at the convergence of HPC + AI developing domain specific Deep Learning, Machine Learning, and SimNet-based solutions
+	- Coordinate the setup of experiments, tests, equipment, and otherwise facilitate evaluations that help solve customer problems using GPU deep learning and other NVIDIA technologies
+	- Work closely with the NVIDIA Solution Architect and customer account team to secure design wins through customer proof-of-concept evaluations
+	- Facilitate rapid resolution of customer issues and promote the highest levels of customer satisfaction
+	- Work to complete a special project involving key NVIDIA technologies
+	- Pursuing MS or higher in EE, CS, Math, Physics or related technical field
+	- Data sciences coursework
+	- Programming skills in 1 or more high level languages (C, C++, Python, etc.)
+	- Linux command line and system administration skills are helpful
 + skill set:
 	- BLAH.
 + skill set: